 In 1932 women from the Mozart Society organized by Arthur Claassen formed the Beethoven Damenchor (ladies choir); in 1943 the Beethoven Concert Band was formed, and in 1977 the Beethoven Kinderchor (childrens' choir).
 After World War I the Beethoven sold its concert hall and in July 1920 purchased the new location at 422 Pereida Street in the historic King William District area, where it still holds rehearsals and concerts.
-Over the last 135 years, the Männerchor has had several notable musical directors: Carl Beck (popular director of the 1880s and 1890s), Carl Hahn, Alfred Schaefer (depression years and World War II), and Otto Wick (renowned New York conductor and composer in the 1950s.)
+Over the last 140 years, the Männerchor has had several notable musical directors: Carl Beck (popular director of the 1880s and 1890s), Carl Hahn, Alfred Schaefer (depression years and World War II), and Otto Wick (renowned New York conductor and composer in the 1950s.)

 In more recent years the Beethoven Männerchor and Damenchor have hosted visiting choirs from the Republic of Germany visiting Texas on nationwide concert tours.
 The Beethoven participates each year in the Staats-Saengerfest (State Singing Festival), which brings together German choirs from throughout Texas.
 The singing festivals are hosted by a different city each year, as they have been since the first Saengerfest on October 15, 1853, in New Braunfels.
 A variety of other performances are open to the public throughout the year.
 The Beethoven Männerchor has banded together with these societies to form two separate statewide organizations: the Texanischer Gebirgs Saengerbund (Texas Hill Country Singers League, founded in 1881), and the Deutsch Texanischer Saengerbund (German Texas Singers League, founded in 1854).
 The Beethoven also is a member of the Nord Amerikanischer Saengerbund (North American Singers Association).
 In 2011 the Beethoven Männerchor was located in the Beethoven Halle und Garten in the King William District in downtown San Antonio and had purchased the historic Kuest Haus next door in the effort to put together a museum.
 The chorus experienced a new infusion of membership with the arrival of German immigrants in the early twenty-first century and by 2015 had 600 members.

 The expression of one's innermost feelings through song is the direct expression of the joy of living, and the happiness one experiences through freedom.
 Freedom from toils and cares of everyday life, freedom from illness or despair, freedom from the oppression of tyrannous rulers, freedom from oneself.
 This freedom is best expressed in an outburst of song which comes to a neighborly understanding when several voices are combined in harmonious unison, an understanding which the human soul alone appreciates and loves.
 It propagates a happier more joyful well-being, a more congenial view of life.
 It conquers the dark retiring character of Puritanism and sows the seeds of harmony and understanding between people of all nations, races or creeds in the only universal language, the language of music.

 Beethoven Maennerchor (http://www.beethovenmaennerchor.com/), accessed September 8, 2015.
 Beethoven Maennerchor Centennial, 1867–1967: San Antonio, Texas, February 25 and 26, 1967 (San Antonio: Hemisfair '68, 1968).
 Howard R. Driggs and Sarah S. King, Rise of the Lone Star (New York: Frederick A. Stokes, 1936).
 Lee Gastinger, "125 Years Beethoven Maennerchor," program for the 125th State Saengerfest, 1992.
 Cecilia Steinfeldt, San Antonio Was: Seen Through a Magic Lantern: Views from the Slide Collection of Albert Steves, Sr. (San Antonio Museum Association, 1978).
 Moritz Tiling, History of The German Element in Texas from 1820–1850 (Houston: Rein and Sons, 1913).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Jean M. Heide, "BEETHOVEN MANNERCHOR," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/xgb03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Jean M. Heide, "BEETHOVEN MANNERCHOR," accessed June 01, 2020, http://www.tshaonline.org/handbook/online/articles/xgb03.